 Jason Roberts oversees the facilities and grounds at Camp Aquasco.
 See something that needs repairing?
 Leave him a note in the mailbox on the entry road.

 Registered members of Girl Scouts Nation's Capital have first priority of campsites.
 Our camps are only to be used by Girl Scouts.
-If you are a Girl Scout troop from another Council, please contact camping services at email@example.com or 202-534-3793.
+If you are a Girl Scout troop from another Council, please contact camping services at firstname.lastname@example.org or 202-534-3793.
 Based on availability, we will try to place you.
-Campsites may be reserved up to 3 months in advance.
+Campsites may be reserved for up to 3 months in advance.
 Happy Camping!

 Camp Aquasco is nestled in the woods in scenic Aquasco, Maryland in Prince George’s County.
 Spanning 172 acres, the camp features an open field for primitive camping on the primitive side, and a lodge and glen shelter unit on the north side.
 Get moving with your troop hiking the trails, performing at the amphitheater or making s’mores over an open fire pit.